How To Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions

 B. Specific Vocal Parameters

-Only when the fundamentals of voice-over are well established, I start working on more specific points:
+Only after the fundamentals of voice-over are well established, I start working on more specific points:

-1. Conversationality: conversational voice over can include contractions of words, less articulation of vowels and consonants, softening the end of words, breaking a rhythm that is sounding artificial or "read";
+1. Conversationality: conversational voice over can include contractions of words, less articulation of vowels and consonants, softening the end of words, breaking a rhythm that sounds artificial or "read";

 2. Accent: soften or accentuate the accent and country region, English with Brazilian accent for example;

-3. Apexes & turning points: moments of turning point of emotion or rhythm, which call for a different energy than the previous one.
+3. Apexes & turning points: moments of a turning point of emotion or rhythm, where the story arc asks for a different energy.

 C. The Finish